danriti/moleskine/the-right-stuff/README.md

 #### 5. Leverage browser caching

-A side effect of deferring the loading of Javascript, we are no longer getting the automagic browser caching from mod_pagespeed.
+As a side effect of deferring the loading of Javascript, we are no longer getting the automagic browser caching from mod_pagespeed.
 So sounds like we need to get a bit hands on with Apache.

 The HTML Boilerplate has a fantastic [example][14] of expires headers for cache control.